digiltd/oh-rtd-test/Squeezebox-Binding.md

 In any browser enter `<IP Address of LMS>:9000`

-Help button on the bottom left → Technical information → Logitech Media Server Web Interface
+Help button on the bottom left → Technical information → Logitech Media Server Web Interface For the multiple player variable either the IP address or the MAC address can be used.

 ##Example for adding playlists